Board of Directors

 Lauren serves as the Chair of the Spring River Executive Committee.

 Carrie Zarka Dooley

 Carrie is co-founder of the NE Florida Chapter of the Anthroposophical Society named the Sophia Circle.
-She facilitates six monthly Anthroposophical book club meetings that allows the members to live into the deep work of studying human wisdom.
-Her dedication to this study has helped her create a bond with the Center for Anthroposophy, our nation's premiere organization supporting Waldorf teacher training and the growth of Biodynamics.
+She facilitates six monthly Anthroposophical book club meetings that allow the members to live into the deep work of studying human wisdom.
+Her dedication to this study has helped her create a bond with the Center for Anthroposophy, our nation's premier organization supporting Waldorf teacher training and the growth of Biodynamics.

 Carrie serves as the Spring River Program Director and as Chair of the High School Exploratory Committee.